Demographics of Moldova

 Demographic features of the population of Republic of Moldova include distribution, ethnicity, languages, religious affiliation and other statistical data.

-Overview of the demographic statistics

 According to the 2014 Moldovan Census, 2,789,205 people resided in the areas controlled by the central government of Republic of Moldova.
 Another 209,030 were non-resident citizens living abroad, for a total of 2,998,235.

 According to the 2015 census in Transnistria, 475,007 people lived in the breakaway Transnistria, including the city of Bender, and the other localities de facto controlled by Transnistrian authorities.
 Thus, the total population of the country in 2014 amounted to 3,473,242.